FuzzingLabs/secpipe/README.md

 - 🤖 **AI Agents for Security** – Specialized agents for AppSec, reversing, and fuzzing
 - 🛠 **Workflow Automation** – Define & execute AppSec workflows as code
+- 🧠 **Knowledge Graphs backed by Cognee** – Multi-tenant Ladybug graphs stored in MinIO/S3 and reachable as a shared service for every project
+- ⚡ **Event-Driven Ingestion** – Upload files to MinIO and let RabbitMQ + the dispatcher stream them into Cognee datasets automatically
 - 📈 **Vulnerability Research at Scale** – Rediscover 1-days & find 0-days with automation
 - 🔗 **Fuzzer Integration** – Atheris (Python), cargo-fuzz (Rust), OSS-Fuzz campaigns
 - 🌐 **Community Marketplace** – Share workflows, corpora, PoCs, and modules